tcsvn/pyadlml/docs/user_guide/representations.rst

    :align: center

 Timeslices can be constructed by passing the parameter resolution ``t_res='freq'`` to the Event2Vec.
-To create a *raw* representation with timeslice-length of 10 seconds use
+To create a *state* representation with timeslice-length of 10 seconds use

 .. code:: python